-I recommend setting up a bedtime routine & sticking to it like glue, right down to the number of books you will read each night.
-You can even build in a “last call” opportunity and give your child 3-4 minutes at the end of the routine, before getting into bed, to ask for anything else they need before it’s lights out.
-Building in stalling to your routine can be really impactful!
+If your toddler likes to rattle off requests right before getting into bed, I like building in an opportunity for “last call”.
+This gives your child 3-4 minutes at the end of the routine, before getting into bed, to ask for anything else they need before it’s lights out.
+Building in stalling to your routine can be really helpful!

 Pro tip: if you are using a Hatch toddler clock, try the color system!
 During the bedtime routine, the clock is green.
 During “last call” the clock is yellow, and when it’s time to get in bed, the clock turns red/goes off.

-Since you will be laying down the law in some areas, give your child appropriate choices in other areas; which pajamas would they like to wear?
-Which TWO books would they like to read?
+Since you will be firming up boundaries in some areas, give your child appropriate choices in other areas; which pajamas would they like to wear?
+Which three books would they like to read?
 What speed do they want the fan on?
 Giving them some control over benign things like this can help minimize protests over things that are non-negotiable, like going to bed in general.

 My toddler won’t stay in bed

-Once your child has transitioned from a crib to a bed, they have a ton of new freedom to experiment with.
-Since toddlers are professsional boundary testers, it is expected that they will try to push the limits from time to time.
+Once your child has transitioned from a crib to a bed, they suddenly have a ton of new freedom to experiment with.
+Since toddlers are professional boundary testers, it is expected that they will try to push the limits from time to time.